TL;DR — Key Takeaway

 You have two options: learn to shoot it yourself (possible but time-consuming) or invest in professional food photography and video production.
 A single professional shoot can produce enough content to fuel your social media for 2–3 months, and the quality difference is immediately visible to anyone scrolling your page.

 If you cook at a professional level, your content should reflect that.
-A $1,500 photo shoot that generates 3 months of scroll-stopping content is one of the best investments a restaurant can make — especially compared to the $0 return you get from a stock photo of a generic salad.
+A $1,500 photo shoot that generates 3 months of scroll-stopping content is one of the best investments a restaurant can make — the ROI far exceeds most other marketing spend.

 That's 5 feed posts and a few Stories per week.
 It sounds like a lot, but if you batch your content shoots and use a scheduling tool like Later or Meta Business Suite, you can plan an entire month in 2–3 hours.

 If you're running paid ads, your metrics are even clearer: cost per reservation, cost per online order, and return on ad spend.
-These are the numbers that matter to your bottom line — not how many people double-tapped a burger photo.
+These are the numbers that matter most to your bottom line.

 “Social media for restaurants isn't about going viral.
 It's about consistently showing up with content that makes local people think of you first when they're hungry.
 Do that well, and the tables fill themselves.”